Pre-requisite: MAST5007 Mathematical Statistics or MACT5290 Probability and Statistics for Actuarial Science 2

 PJ Boland Statistical and Probabilistic Methods in Actuarial Science (Chapman & Hall, 2007) (R)

-- construct risk models appropriate to short term insurance contracts and make the relevant inference;
+2 construct risk models appropriate to short term insurance contracts and make the related statistical inference;

-- describe and apply the fundamental concepts of creditbility theory;
+3 describe and apply the fundamental concepts of credibility theory;

-- describe and apply techniques for analysing a delay (or run-off) triangle;
+5 describe and apply techniques for analysing a delay (or run-off) triangle.

-- have enhanced their conceptual skills and logical reasoning abaility;
+2 demonstrate enhanced conceptual skills and logical reasoning ability;